Thailand in World War II: Contrast of Thai and Japanese policy

-The Thai government declared war on Britain and the United States on 25 January 1942.
-With Phibun inspired by the Japanese military operation in Malaya and China, Phibun and Luang Wichit Wathakan believe that if Japanese won the war Thailand could gain some territories, finally Phibun re-adopted the previous "Great Thai Kingdom policy", but the Japanese had the idea of Greater East Asia Co-Prosperity Sphere.
+After the Thai government declared war on the United Kingdom and the United States on 25 January 1942.
+With Phibun inspired by the Japanese military operation in Malaya and China, Phibun and Luang Wichitwathakan believed that if the Japanese won the war Thailand could gain some territories.
+Finally Phibun re-adopted the previous "Great Thai Kingdom policy", but the Japanese had the idea of the Greater East Asia Co-Prosperity Sphere.
 The Thais, who loathed the idea of being treated on the same level as the two Japanese puppet regimes, (Manchukuo and Wang Jingwei regime) initially resisted, but ultimately the Japanese had their way.
 Thai resentment on this issue lasted throughout the war, however, and resulted in Phibun refusing to attend the following year's Greater East Asia Conference.

-Although the Thai ambassador in London delivered Phibun's declaration of war to the British government, the Thai ambassador in Washington DC, Seni Pramoj, refused to do so.
+Although the Thai ambassador in London delivered Phibun's declaration of war to the British government, the Thai ambassador in Washington, D.C., Seni Pramoj, refused to do so.
 Accordingly, the United States did not declare war on Thailand.
 With American assistance, Seni, a conservative aristocrat with well established anti-Japanese credentials, organised the Free Thai Movement in the United States, recruiting Thai students to work with the United States Office of Strategic Services (OSS).
 Seni was able to achieve this because the State Department decided to act as if Seni continued to represent Thailand, enabling him to draw on Thai assets frozen by the United States.